menegroth/menegroth.github.io/changes/README.md

 * PQ = Primitive Quendian - the ultimate ancestor of all Elvish languages
 * CE = Common Eldarin - the last common ancestor of Sindarin, Telerin, and Quenya.
 * EQ = Exilic Quenya - Quenya as spoken in Middle-earth
-* CT = Common Telerin - the last common ancestor of Sindarin and Telerin
+* CL = Common Lindarin - the last common ancestor of Sindarin and Telerin
 * T = Telerin
 * OS = Old Sindarin - a (recorded?) archaic form of Sindarin
 * CS = Classical Sindarin, as spoken in Rivendell in the Third Age